OttoMeister/Audio-download-with-yt-dlp/README.md

 # Efficient Parallel Download for Car Music MP3 Playlist

-Previously, conducting parallel downloads with yt-dlp while maintaining the playlist name as a directory name and preserving metadata wasn't feasible.
-However, a method has been discovered to achieve this using AWK effectively.
-This approach accelerates download times by approximately 20 times.
-1000 songs can be downloaded within 15 minutes using this method.
+Previously, it was not possible to perform parallel downloads with yt-dlp while preserving the playlist name as the directory and retaining metadata.
+However, an effective solution using AWK has now been discovered.
+This method enables true parallel downloads while maintaining the desired structure and metadata, resulting in a significant performance boost.
+With this approach, download speeds improve by roughly 20×, allowing approximately 1,000 songs to be downloaded in just 15 minutes.

 ## Tool Preparation
 Install all the necessary programs: